-- a) Paid digital edition copies must be claimed in the appropriate rate band by comparing the price paid with the relevant print copy Basic Cover Price (single copy sales) and the relevant print copy Basic Annual Rate (subscriptions).
+- a) If you are also claiming print copies, paid Digital Copies must be claimed in the appropriate rate band by comparing the price paid with the relevant print copy Basic Cover Price (single copy sales) and the relevant print copy Basic Annual Rate (subscriptions) whether reported on one or two certificates.
+For example the BAR for a print subscription is £200.
+Its Digital Copy is marketed for a subscription rate of £80.
+For rate band reporting purposes an £80 subscription to the Digital Copy must be reported according to 80/200 = 40%.
 Note: - i) Relevant price means the UK print price unless you opt to use the relevant local print price for copies outside the UK or the alternative BAR (see Single Copy Subscriptions section 6f). - ii) You can ignore the value (or perceived value) of any gifts, or other incentives (including bundled publications or media products that are not claimed for ABC purposes).
-However cash reimbursements to the consumer must be taken into account (excluding limited low chance lottery style promotions). - iii) From periods ending January 2021: In the case of a digital only publication, compare the price paid with the relevant digital copy Basic Cover Price (single copy sales) and the relevant digital copy Basic Annual Rate (subscriptions).
+However cash reimbursements to the consumer must be taken into account (excluding limited low chance lottery style promotions). - b) In the case of a digital only magazine, copies must be claimed in the appropriate rate band as defined by the Digital Copy Basic Cover Price (single copy sales) and the relevant Digital Copy Basic Annual Rate (subscriptions).